serverless/serverless/docs/providers/spotinst/guide/cors.md

 <!--
-title: Serverless Framework - Spotinst Functions Guide - Credentials
+title: Serverless Framework - Spotinst Functions Guide - CORS
-menuText: Credentials
+menuText: CORS
-menuOrder: 4
+menuOrder: 11
-description: How to set up the Serverless Framework with your Spotinst Functions credentials
+description: How to enable and use CORS
 layout: Doc
 -->